iriusrisk/startleft/wiki/Examples.md

 ## Hand crafted OTM

 You can also write an OTM file without parsing any IaC source files.
-This is useful if you want to create a threat model in your IDE and have the diagram etc. generated for you.
+This is useful if you want to create a threat model in your IDE and validate it before uploading it to a Threat Modeling platform like IriusRisk.
 For example, the following short OTM file:

 ```yaml
 otmVersion: 0.1.0